WithRubium/WithRubium/README.md

 For any queries, questions or requests regarding this account, contact [@WithLithum](https://github.com/WithLithum).
 Do not contact this account directly.

 #### 🗃️ Misc.
 * Skin featured on avatar is Copyright (C) 2022 AfterChange.
+Overlay is Copyright (C) 2019-2021 maxanier, used as a part of Vampirism for the game taking the avatar.
 * Vampires are not real.
 * **Story is purely fictional.
 Any resemblance of one or more real living or dead person, place, business or event in this story purely incidental.**